;

 post featured image post featured image

 Looking for a probiotic you can trust and that actually helps improve your gut?
 Seed is by far the best I’ve found and the only one I plan to purchase from now on.
 Here’s why.
 In addition to the science behind Seed Probiotics and how it’s improved my gut, I also really love the convenience.
-More on all of that in this post!
-When you buy Seed, use this link with promo code TERI to get 15% off your first month of a subscription!

-About five years ago, I was listening to a Rich Roll podcast about a probiotics company named Seed.
+A handful of years ago, I was listening to a Rich Roll podcast about a probiotics company named Seed.
 I’ve been taking probiotics for years, but have always blindly shopped and brand hopped, never really sure if I was getting a “good” probiotic.
 After listening to the podcast, I immediately signed up for Seed monthly shipments.
 What struck me the most is how much research and data they have around their specific probiotic strains, something lacking with other brands.

 Introducing Seed Probiotics Daily Synbiotic